liuchuwei/pum6a/README.md

    ```

 ## License
-Distributed under the GPL-2.0 License License.
+Distributed under the MIT License.
 See LICENSE for more information.

 ## Contact
 liuchw3@mail2.sysu.edu.cn